 This is how our last months can be described…

-Our adventure was delightful, but also an opportunity to reflect…on the impermanence of things whilst the waves kept washing away our sand pool on the hot water beach…the futility of all our preconceived ideas, when holding in my arms the miniature dogs that I thought I disliked so much.
+Our adventure was delightful, but also an opportunity to reflect…on the impermanence of things whilst the waves kept washing away our sand pool on the hot water beach…on the futility of all our preconceived ideas, when holding in my arms the miniature dogs that I thought I disliked so much.

 And right when we were getting ready to set off in our next road adventure, we were put in lockdown.
 A distant memory became reality overnight.
 For almost a week we had been locked down in Pine Harbour Marina in Auckland.
 Some kind Kiwis we had met in Whitianga Marina offered us their mooring whilst they were cruising aboard ‘Summer wine’.